khetansarvesh/Regression---From-Scratch/README.md

  6. Run the ipynb file

 ## **Aim of this project / Problem Statement:**
-In this project I have implemented algorithms such as normal equations, gradient descent, stochastic gradient descent, lasso regularization and ridge regularization from scratch and done linear as well as polynomial regression analysis on a 1338*4 dimension dataset which is available in the folder 'dataset.'
+In this project I have implemented multi linear regression algorithm to solve the regression problem on the following dataset : 1338*4

-The aim of the project is to implement multi linear regression and polynomial regression via different methods namely: normal equations gradient descent stochastic gradient descent gradient descent with ridge and lasso regularization stochastic gradient descent with ridge and lasso regularization

-This assignment teaches us how actually the algorithms written in the sklearn library actually works and in depth mathematical intuition behind these algorithms.
+This project teaches us how actually the multi linear regression algorithm is written in the sklearn library actually works and in depth mathematical intuition behind these algorithms.

-The dataset used in this project consists of three independent features i.e. age(X1), bmi(X2) and number of children of an individual(X3) and a dependent feature insurance amount for that person(Y).Our goal is to use these independent features to predict the values of dependent feature for which we need to devise algorithms to learn the coefficients w.r.t. each independent variable.

-Y = C + M1X1+ M2X2+M3X3
+The entire theory for the implementation can be understood by refering to my notes at following link (recommended as must read):

+By reading the theory you might have understood that ultimately the algorithm is an unconstrained non linear optimization problem and we know there are several ways to solve this optimization problem so here we will be solve this optimization problem via these methods from scratch:
+1. normal equations
+2. gradient descent
+3. stochastic gradient descent

+Now we also know that to get rid of overfitting one must handle overfitting and there are several ways to handle overfitting but here I have implemented following ways from scratch to handle overfitting:
+1. Ridge Regularization with gradient descent
+2. Ridge Regularization with stochastic gradient descent
+3. Lasso Regularization with gradient descent
+4. Lasso Regularization with stochastic gradient descent

+You can find the code for all of these at following link :

+To better understand the code here is a walkthrough along with the indepth result analysis

-## **Code Design and Derivations :**
+## **Code Design :**

-Following are the differenct ipynb in this project and in this section i will talk about what each of these files are coded for and their usage and the theory behind the same

 The code can be divided into following subsections for clear understanding: